filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is safe to disable the flag.

-### ppcsha1
-Only works when the `blksha1` flag is disabled.
-Use the GIT's own SHA1 library (inspired by Mozilla's) and optimized for the PowerPC platform, instead of relying on the OpenSSL library to calculate SHA1 hashes.

-It is recommended to enable this flag on PowerPC platforms.

 ### safe-directory
 When this flag is disabled, apply the patch that disables git `safe.directory` check, i.e. allows to use directories that are owned by a different user when the `GIT_TEST_ASSUME_DIFFERENT_OWNER` environment variable is set.